angelromarco04/MyNotes/Programming/Other/SCHEME.md

 	- Applies given function to each element of one or more lists IN ORDER.
 	- `(map max '(1 2) '(3 4) '(5 6))` -> `(list (max 1 3 5) (max 2 4 6))`
 - `apply func X Y`
-	- Applies given function recursively to all elements
+	- Applies given function to all elements.
+If a list is provided it unpacks it.
 	- `(apply * 5 '(2 3))` -> 5 x 2 x 3 = 30
 - curry
 - curryr